Table of contents

 However, there is something that boosts user awareness when you build your own e-wallet – namely, the onboarding process.

-Build your own e-wallet: ensure the easy onboarding
+Ensure the easy onboarding

 Onboarding is critical, while it explains how the app functions and its features.
 What’s more, quality onboarding influences the user experience and allures more users of your application.